ragas/geoalgo/README.md

 # geoalgo
-Assorted collections of few geometric algorithms
+Assorted collections of few geometric algorithms (Just for ideas, not optimized at all)
 * Space Colonization
 * LSystem
 * Poisson Disc Sampler